windelbouwman/ppci/docs/usage.rst

     :linenos:

-To build the project, run zcc.py in the same directory:
+To build this project, run ppci-build.py in the same directory:

 .. code:: bash